-Family - over 30%: Rosaceae are 38% (from i-tree data which is why it differs slightly) Four families (Rosaceae, Sapindaceae, Malvaceae and Fagaceae make up 79% of all street trees
+Family - over 30%: Rosaceae are 38%

+Four families (Rosaceae, Sapindaceae, Malvaceae and Fagaceae) make up 79% of all street trees.

-13 https://pdfs.semanticscholar.org/26a2/4c5361ce6d6e618a9fa307c4a34a3169e309.pdf A broader diversity of trees is needed in our urban landscapes to guard against the possibility of large-scale devastation by both native and introduced insect and disease pests.
+https://pdfs.semanticscholar.org/26a2/4c5361ce6d6e618a9fa307c4a34a3169e309.pdf - A broader diversity of trees is needed in our urban landscapes to guard against the possibility of large-scale devastation by both native and introduced insect and disease pests.
 Urban foresters and municipal arborists should use the following guidelines for tree diversity within their areas of jurisdiction: (1) plant no more than 10% of any species, (2) no more than 20% of any genus, and (3) no more than 30% of any family.
 Strips or blocks of uniformity (species, cultivars, or clones of proven adaptability) should be scattered throughout the city to achieve spatial as well as biological diversity